QubesOS/qubes-doc/privacy/signal.md

         [user@dom0 ~]$ qvm-sync-appmenus fedora-23

+6. Stop both the AppVM (`Signal`) and its TemplateVM (`fedora-23`).
+   The `Signal` VM will now see the desktop file in `/usr/share/applications` when it is next started.

-6. With your mouse select the `Q` menu -> `Domain: Signal` -> `Signal: Add more shortcuts` Select `Signal Private Messenger` from the left `Available` column, move it to the right `Selected` column by clicking the `>` button and then `OK` to apply the changes and close the window.
+7. With your mouse select the `Q` menu -> `Domain: Signal` -> `Signal: Add more shortcuts` Select `Signal Private Messenger` from the left `Available` column, move it to the right `Selected` column by clicking the `>` button and then `OK` to apply the changes and close the window.
-7. Then follow the `Q` menu once more, right-click on the new `Signal: Signal Private Messenger` menu item and select `Add to Panel`.
+8. (optional, only on KDE:) Follow the `Q` menu once more, right-click on the new `Signal: Signal Private Messenger` menu item and select `Add to Panel`.

-You can now launch the Signal messenger inside its own dedicated AppVM with a single click from KDE's panel.
+You can now launch the Signal messenger inside its own dedicated AppVM directly from the desktop.

+The same steps should work for any Chrome app.

 -----